Simulating the Air Quality Impact of Prescribed Fires Using Graph Neural Network-Based PM$_{2.5}$ Forecasts: PM Forecasts

-We trained a spatio-temporal graph neural network (GNN) model based on Wang et al. (2020) \cite{wang2020PM25GNN} to predict PM$_{2.5}$ concentrations at an hourly temporal resolution.
-The GNN model is integrated with a recurrent neural network (RNN) component, such that the model is able to capture both the spatial and temporal propagation of PM$_{2.5}$.
-The model’s node features include the meteorological and fire-related variables, while the edge attributes include the wind direction and speed at the source node and the direction and distance between any two locations.
+We trained a spatio-temporal graph neural network (GNN) model from Wang et al. (2020) \cite{wang2020PM25GNN} to predict PM$_{2.5}$ concentration at an hourly temporal resolution utilizing spatially sparse observations, as illustrated in Figure \ref{fig:gnnfig}.
+The GNN model has a directed graph, where nodes represent the locations of PM$_{2.5}$ monitors and edges model the PM$_{2.5}$ movement and interactions between monitors, making it well suited to leverage non-homogeneous data.
+Thus, the node features include the meteorological and fire-related variables, and the edge attributes include the wind direction and speed at the source node and the direction and distance between any two locations.
+To enable the model to capture both the spatial and temporal propagation of PM$_{2.5}$, the GNN model is integrated with a recurrent neural network (RNN) component.
+Furthermore, domain knowledge is also incorporated in the graph representation.
+For instance, the graph explicitly includes wind direction information and considers geographical elevation differences.

 As shown in Table \ref{table:split}, for the GNN model, two years are used for training and one year each for validation and testing.
 The year 2019 is excluded during training, validation, and testing because the 2019 fire season was an outlier and was less damaging than the other years.
-Validating and testing the model on the years 2020 and 2021 respectively would help us gain a better understanding of the model’s performance during intense fires.
+Validating and testing the model on the years 2020 and 2021 respectively would help us gain a better understanding of the model’s performance during intense fires, as both 2020 and 2021 had severe wildfire seasons.
 Our model produces forecasts for a prediction window of 48 hours into the future based on a historical window of 240 hours.